geocompx/geocompr/rev.md

 # TO DO IN THE FUTURE

+- [ISSUE OPENED] Topical and functional indices before publishing.
+- [ISSUE OPENED] Likewise, in section 4.3.3 and 4.3.4, examples with landsat, satellite, and/or RStoolbox packages could be helpful.
+Maybe we use these packages in further chapters, and can then reference these here.
 - [ISSUE OPENED] Since figure 2.9 (right) plots long/lat coordinates to a flat surface, you may want to explain which projection it uses.
 - [ISSUE OPENED] CRSs - look at non-geographers' work too (eg. I think in Waller&Gotway and Banerjee et al.) Consider covering post-WGS84 datums (sorry, datums are the plural of datum in geodesy) for the US readership.
 - [ISSUE OPENED] the references need to be seriously checked as lots of the inserted author strings are wrong.